How to Smell like a Dog, with Ed Yong

 There's no amount of like

-You've got to stop the tyranny, not try and make a better case for why science should exist
+making a better case that is going to revert that.
+You've got to stop the tyranny, not try and make a better case for why science should exist.

-you don't think bringing up examples like how military sonar has been honed by dolphin sonar
+You don't think bringing up examples like how military sonar has been honed by dolphin sonar?

+I think that's playing the wrong game.
 I think that is misdiagnosing the threat and the solution.

 And while we are in the world of threats, it's not just tyrants.

 Throughout sort of these decades that scientists have been understanding animal senses, there are threats to those senses.
+We have light pollution and noise pollution

 and even smell pollution,

 which I learned from your book, that's sort of getting in the way of how these animals are perceiving the world.
+Can you tell us what's going on with DMS here?

 We talked about earlier that gives oceans